 - Once fruits ripen on tree, do not leave on the tree as they may begin to split.

-- Another way to quickly harvest pomegranate seeds is to cut the pomegranate in half, score each ridge on the outside rind, and hold it in your hand (peel side up) over a bowl of water.
+To quickly harvest pomegranate seeds: cut the pomegranate in half, score each ridge on the outside rind, and hold it in your hand (peel side up) over a bowl of water.
 Hit the rind with a flat wooden spoon – the seeds should fall into the bowl and leave just a few seeds in the rind.

 9. Why is my pomegranate fruit splitting?

 - Fruit that is left on the tree too long can begin to split.